hrishi-v/website/JSrefresh.md

 **Methods: methods are function stored inside an object**

-''document.querySelector()'' is a method, allowing use to take anything from HTML and put it inside our JS.
+`document.querySelector()` is a method, allowing use to take anything from HTML and put it inside our JS.

-If we added innerHTML to this, like so: ''document.querySelector('button').innerHTML'' --  it would return the text inside the first button on the HTML webpage.
+If we added innerHTML to this, like so: `document.querySelector('button').innerHTML` --  it would return the text inside the first button on the HTML webpage.

 We can specify which button by assigning the button a class in HTML, then starting our querySelector input with a period, which searches for classes.

-We are able to take the input from a input box in HTML by using ''.value'' and use it in our JS code :O
+We are able to take the input from a input box in HTML by using `.value` and use it in our JS code :O

 ${variable} -- inserts the variable into a string.